-The airport itself will generate a significant number of jobs for Western Sydney and contribute significantly to gross regional product.
+WSI itself will generate a significant number of jobs for Western Sydney and contribute significantly to gross regional product.
 The conclusions from the EY study in the 2016 EIS was that airport operations would directly generate 8,730 jobs in 2031 increasing to 61,500 jobs by 2063.

-Additional jobs on the airport site could be accommodated in retail, hospitalities, business park and airport related industries.
+Additional jobs at WSI could be accommodated in retail, hospitalities, business park and airport related industries.
 The EY study estimated an additional 4,439 jobs in 2031 increasing to 27,148 jobs by 2063.